Thomas Harriot College of Arts & Sciences

 Re: Thesis Defense: Evoked Potentials, Expressed Anger, and Circulating Androgens

-The student must complete a final oral examination (referred to as a thesis defense) administered by the Thesis Committee.
+If the student chooses the thesis option, then a final oral examination (referred to as a thesis defense) administered by the Thesis Committee must be completed.
 The thesis defense is open to all students and faculty who wish to attend.
 The student defending his/her thesis is expected to make a formal presentation of approximately 30 minutes.
 The presentation should focus on (1) the research problem, (2) hypotheses, (3) methodology, (4) analyses, (5) interpretation of the data, and (6) implications of the findings.
 Following the presentation, the student will address questions from the students first, then from the committee members, and then from other faculty members in attendance.
 The committee will then deliberate in private regarding the acceptability of the student's thesis.
 If approved, the student will make all requested changes and submit the final thesis for appropriate signatures.
 Additionally, committee members will complete the ECU Thesis Scoring Rubric.
 If the thesis is not approved, the student will need to make the requested changes and schedule a second thesis defense.

 Depositing the Thesis